-In any areas where soil-supported concrete structure or pavement are to be used, vegetation and all loose or excessively organic material should be stripped to a minimum depth of six inches and removed from the site.
-Subsequent to stripping operations, the pavement subgrade should be proof rolled prior to fill placement and recompacted to as per City of San Antonio Standard Construction Guidelines, 2008.
+In any areas where soil-supported concrete structure or pavement is to be used, vegetation and all loose or excessively organic material should be stripped to a minimum depth of six inches and removed from the site.
+Subsequent to stripping operations, the subgrade should be proof rolled prior to fill placement and recompacted to a minimum of 95 percent of the maximum dry density as determined by ASTM D 698 test method within optimum moisture content and three percent above optimum moisture content.
 The exposed subgrade should not be allowed to dry out prior to placing structural fill.
 Each lift should be tested by InTEC geotechnical engineer or his representative prior to placement of the subsequent lift.